 The Video Software Dealers Association (VSDA) has announced plans to collaborate with the Entertainment Software Association (ESA) to fight

-California law that would fine retailers for selling violent video games to minors.
+a recently passed California law that would fine retailers for selling violent video games to minors.

 The VSDA is a trade association for the home entertainment industry.
 Its members include retailers, distributors and other related businesses.
 The ESA is the public policy group for the video and computer game industry.